 - Narrow Tables

 All performance numbers were obtained on the following setup:

 - TPC-DS Scale 1000.
 Store Sales Tables has ~3 billion rows.

 - Presto SQL engine running on 4-node r3.xlarge instances.

 - Data stored in ORC format.

 - The timings are the best of three runs.

 - The techniques listed below are applicable regardless of the SQL engine or data format.

-The access path of columns that are used in Filter, Join and Group By clauses has a substantial effect on the run time of a query.
-The best practice is to partition data on these columns which will help the SQL engine parallelize execution of the query.
+The access path of columns that are used in Filter, Join, and Group By clauses has a substantial effect on the run time of a query.
+The best practice is to partition data on these columns which will help the SQL engine parallelize the execution of the query.

-However there are situations when it is not possible to partition on these columns.
-For example, consider the store_sales table in TPCDS.
-The first step is to partition on ss_sold_date_sk since it is used in filter and join clauses.
+However, there are situations when it is not possible to partition these columns.
+For example, consider the store_sales table in TPC-DS.
+The first step is to partition on ss_sold_date_sk since it is used in the filter and join clauses.
 The next step is to focus ss_item_sk since it is used in join clauses.
-However it is not possible to partition on ss_item_sk since it has too many unique values.
+However, it is not possible to partition on ss_item_sk since it has too many unique values.